Bijapur Fort: Asar Mahal

 Asar Mahal or palace was constructed in 1646 by the Adil Shahis.
 It is located to the east of the citadel.
 A bridge connects it and it is well preserved.
 It is also known as Dad Mahal since it was initially used as hall of justice.
-It was later converted as reliquary and has become a highly revered place since it is said to hold two hairs from the beard of Prophet Mohammed.
+It was later converted as reliquary and has become a highly revered place since it is said to hold two hairs from the beard of Muhammad.
 The portico has impressive wooden columns (four numbers of octagonal shape) and is double the normal height and has wooden panelled ceiling.
 It faces an artificial lake.
 The walls and ceiling of the hall display landscape paintings.
 Women are prohibited from entering this Mahal.
 A picture of Assar Mahal, Beejapore by Thomas Boys was published in Fisher's Drawing Room Scrap Book, 1833 along with a poetical illustration by Letitia Elizabeth Landon (wrongly described as Ruins near Agra).